aajfranklin/Click-And-Roll/README.md

 Click and Roll's data stretches back all the way to the founding of the Basketball Association of America in 1946.
 Whether you're interested in George Mikan or Zion Williamson, Click and Roll has you covered.

-### How do you fine the players' names in each web page?
+### How do you find the players' names in each web page?

 Click and Roll uses the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) to quickly locate player's names in a website's text content.
 Version used is [GitHub user BrunoRB's Aho-Corasick implementation for javascript](https://github.com/BrunoRB/ahocorasick), lightly edited with ES6 syntax.